Asbestos Laws and Regulations

 Asbestos is a toxic environmental pollutant that poses a serious threat to public health.
 Surprisingly, asbestos is not entirely banned in the United States.
 Even if there were a ban, asbestos would continue to be a threat due to its widespread use throughout much of the 20th century.

-Asbestos Products Still in Use
+Which Asbestos Products Are Still in Use?

 The use of asbestos in the United States has declined markedly since the 1970s, when its dangers became widely known.
 It is primarily used today in diaphragms for the production of chlorine.